Specialized Secteur Review

 Specialized Sectuer Elite & Comp

-The Specialized Secteur Elite comes equipped with the 10 speed Shimano Tiagra groupset which has been heavily revised for 2012 in order to make it lighter, stronger and slicker in the shifts than ever before.
+The Specialized Secteur Elite comes equipped with the 10 speed Shimano Tiagra groupset which has been heavily revised since launch in order to make it lighter, stronger and slicker in the shifts than ever before.
 Tektro dual-pivot brakes with cartridge pads are reliable and easy to maintain and everything manages to remain eminently affordable when you think about how much bike you are getting for your money.

 The Specialized Secteur Comp is the most race-ready of the bunch, although it still ensures that the rider is kept as comfortable as possible during endurance races, efficiently dealing with power transfer.
 The Shimano 105 groupset is attached to the A1 premium aluminium frame and in fact the frame itself, not just the carbon-legged fork, features Zerts inserts.
 Only the Comp and the Elite boast this additional vibration-reducing technology in more than one area.